 4G speeds showing the improvement from pole mount antenna…

-In summary, the Poynting is better built and comes with 5 metres of (thicker) cable compared to the eBay version with only 2 metres.
+In summary, the Poynting antenna is better built and comes with 5 metres of (thicker) cable compared to the cheaper generic models that have only 2 metres.
 However, the speed and signal strength when mounted in the same position was around the same on both antennas.

-The Poynting XPOL-1 justifies its higher price over the generic eBay versions by being able to be pole-mounted and so can pick up a stronger signal.
+The Poynting XPOL-1 mainly justifies its higher price over most cheap generic versions by being able to be pole-mounted to pick up a stronger signal.

 - Poynting Cross Polarised 4G Omni LTE Antenna.
 Min.
 2 dBi Gain across all bands